 Once your site has an SSL certificate (see your host’s FAQ for how to add one), the tricky part is integrating a store or payment form, shopping cart, and/or payment processor to facilitate transactions or purchases directly from your site.

-If you’re selling courses or services that don’t require delivery of a digital product, then a quick way to get started is to buy the premium WordPress plug-in Gravity Forms.
-Gravity Forms is considered one of the top WordPress plug-ins of all time for being easy to use, intuitive, customizable, and powerful.
-When you add Stripe (a payment processor) into the mix, then essentially you’ve just given yourself a way to build a checkout form—with a payment method—that your customers can use to complete a purchase.
-(If you don’t want to use Stripe, Gravity Forms integrates with other payment processors as well.)
+If you’re selling courses or services that don’t require delivery of a digital product, then a quick way to get started is to buy the premium WordPress plugin Gravity Forms.
+Gravity Forms is considered one of the top WordPress plugins of all time for being easy to use, intuitive, customizable, and powerful.
+When you add Stripe, Square, or PayPal (payment processors) into the mix, then essentially you’ve just given yourself a way to build a checkout form—with a payment method—that your customers can use to complete a purchase.

 4. Or start more quickly with alternatives to full integration.